Sara-Gavi/dragonball-finder/README.md

 This project uses a **small personal development guide** that helps me start new applications quickly and consistently.
 It includes a basic set of styles, reusable components, utility functions like `fetch` and logic for forms or filters, among others.
 Thanks to this, I can focus on functionality without starting everything from scratch.

-## 🧱 Reusable Structure

-The landing page is part of that small guide.
-It’s a pre-built section that only needs light updates (such as text or images) and integrates easily into each new project.

 ## 🚀 Deployment